pjbiggs/16SrRNA_taxonomy/README.md

   * complex taxonomy, where a specific taxonomic name needed to be removed;
   * names including the word "Group".

+<<Need to tidy this section up.>>

 *The initial step resets the group naming issue for L3, and L6 - L9.
-This was conducted one at a time as some ‘groups’ changed their location as they were moved back through the taxonomy.
+This was conducted one at a time as some ‘groups’ changed their location as they were moved back through the taxonomy.*

 *The string was split into an array, which for the reason described above had a variable number of elements.
 The split array was loaded into a table within MySQL and the taxonomy was analysed as a group at the L2 level.
 Archaea were analysed first, and then bacteria.
-Whilst these subsets were manually curated to work out the most parsimonious taxonomic situation, the building of a new taxonomic table was done by writing MySQL scripts that would process the taxonomy if necessary and move the curated data from that subset into a new table.
+Whilst these subsets were manually curated to work out the most parsimonious taxonomic situation, the building of a new taxonomic table was done by writing MySQL scripts that would process the taxonomy if necessary and move the curated data from that subset into a new table.*

+### Downstream use in QIIME2

+The updated taxonomy file "16S_id_to_taxModDone.map" and the fasta file "16SMicrobial.fasta" are able to be used as per the QIIME2 tutorials for feature classification.